code-423n4/2022-08-rigor/README.md

 ## Smart Contracts

 All the contracts in this section are to be reviewed.
-Any contracts not in this list are to be ignored for this contest.
 A further breakdown of [contracts and their dependencies can be found here](https://docs.google.com/spreadsheets/d/1zrnn5i7L8PpICnjI-C7KcE_ITCVpiNnGbMLpFcT6gEU/edit#gid=0)

 ### Files in scope